fredericbonnet/helena/docs/src/helena-dialect/numbers.spec.md

 `int` is an ensemble command, which means that it is a collection of subcommands defined in an ensemble scope.

-- ✅ should return its ensemble metacommand
+- ✅ should return its ensemble metacommand when called with no argument

   The typical application of this property is to access the ensemble metacommand by wrapping the command within brackets, i.e. `[int]`.